An L-BFGS-B approach for linear and nonlinear system identification under $\ell_1$ and group-Lasso regularization: Numerical results

 The model obtained that leads to the best $\overline{R^2}$ on test data corresponds to setting $\tau$=0.008.
 Table~\ref{tab:R2} shows the resulting $R^2$-scores obtained by running such a model in open-loop simulation for each output, along with the scores obtained by running the linear model $(A,B,C)$.
 The latter coincide with the $R^2$-scores shown in Figure~\ref{fig:R2-tau} for large values of $\tau$, which lead to $\tx=0$, $\ty=0$.

-To assess the benefits introduced by running L-BFGS-B, Table~\ref{tab:adam_vs_lbgfsb} compares the results obtained by running 2000 Adam iterations followed by 2000 L-BFGS-B function evaluations or, for comparison, 2000 OWL-QN function evaluations, and only Adam for 6000 iterations, which is long enough to achieve a similar quality of fit.
+To assess the benefits introduced by running L-BFGS-B, Table~\ref{tab:adam_vs_lbgfsb} compares the results obtained by running: ($i$) 2000 Adam iterations followed by 2000 L-BFGS-B function evaluations, ($ii$) 2000 OWL-QN function evaluations, ($iii$) only Adam for 6000 iterations, which is long enough to achieve a similar quality of fit, and ($iv$) 4000 L-BFGS-B iterations without first warm-starting with Adam (``No-Adam'').
 The table shows the best result obtained out of 10 runs in terms of the largest $\bar R^2$ on test data.
 Model coefficients are considered zero if the absolute value is less than $10^{-6}$.
-It is apparent that L-BFGS-B or OWL-QN iterations better minimize the training loss and lead to much sparser models, providing similar results in terms of both model sparsity and training loss, with slightly different tradeoffs.
+It is apparent that L-BFGS-B or OWL-QN iterations, compared to pure Adam, better minimize the training loss and lead to much sparser models, providing similar results in terms of both model sparsity and training loss, with slightly different tradeoffs.
 We remark that, however, OWL-QN would not be capable of handling group-Lasso penalties~\eqref{eq:group-Lasso}.
+It also evident the benefit of warm-starting L-BFGS-B with Adam.

-Finally, we run an extended Kalman filter based on model~\eqref{eq:model} (with $\tx,\ty$ obtained with $\tau$=0.008, whose $R^2$-scores were shown in Table~\ref{tab:R2}) and, for comparison, on the linear model $(A,B,C)$ to estimate the hidden states $\hat x_{k|k}$.
-In both cases, as routinely done in MPC practice~\cite{PGA15}, we compute EKF estimates on the model augmented by the output disturbance model $q_{k+1}=q_k$ plus white noise, with $q_k\in\rr^6$.
+Finally, we run an extended Kalman filter based on model~\eqref{eq:model} (with $\tx,\ty$ obtained with $\tau$=0.008) and, for comparison, on the linear model $(A,B,C)$ to estimate the hidden states $\hat x_{k|k}$.
+In both cases, as routinely done in MPC practice~\cite{PGA15}, we computed EKF estimates on the model augmented by the output disturbance model $q_{k+1}=q_k$ plus white noise, with $q_k\in\rr^6$.
 The average $R^2$-score of the $p$-step ahead predictions $\hat y_{k+p|k}$ are shown in Figure~\ref{fig:R2-EKF}.
 This is a more relevant indicator of model quality for MPC purposes than the open-loop simulation error $\hat y_{k|0}-y_k$ considered in Figure~\ref{fig:R2-tau}.